caspergrl/GT-UX-UI-Dec2022-June2023/03-week/01-lesson.md

 ### Why Do Designers Create User Flows?

 As we discussed, user flows communicate a user's intended flow through various pages and actions in an app or website.
 And we design user flows in order to improve the user’s experience.
 So understanding user flows and how users interact with them is what allows you to improve the UX.

-- All user interfaces (UIs) are a series of tasks users are accomplishing.
-If we care about our users, we should care about the user flow they're experiencing in our interface solutions.

 ## SLIDE 9